damiendeville/LPTHW/NOTES.md

 1. the use of 4.0 is arbitrary here because all math is with whole numbers.
 Changing it to 4 makes no difference in this program.
 2. It's true that 4.0 is a floating point number
 3. This file includes the comments
-4. "=" is used for assignment, where as "==" is used for mathmatical equality.
+4. "=" is used for assignment, where as "==" is used for mathematical equality.
 5. Yes, I'm familiar with the underscore - it is used in place of spaces in unix_and_programing.